svalqui/svalqui.github.io/pages/notes_linux.md

 grep -n this_word /var/log/on_this_file
 ```

+## find

-file by name, use find
+find file by name, use find
 ```
 find . -name "*<str-here>*"
 find /. -name 'toBeSearched.file' 2>/dev/null # send error to null